ZendaiOwl/AdventOfCode/JavaScript/README.md

 Advent of Code with JavaScript

-Honestly I just made this section, I have no idea if I will actually solve it using JS.
-I'll see
+Honestly I just made this section, I have no idea if I will actually solve it using JavaScript.

+I'll see what happens, maybe this year, maybe the next, time will tell.